 Lynsey is an aspiring yogini who has lived, traveled and worked in countries in the Middle East, South Asia, Eastern Europe and Latin America.
-She loves living in the foodie-mecca of Brooklyn with her husband Jon and dog Ringo.

 Josh Cook is a veteran digital strategist who leads BerlinRosen’s digital consulting group.
 Josh’s experience covers state, national and international politics, public affairs, philanthropy, labor and non-profit organizations.

 Prior to joining BerlinRosen, Josh was a Managing Director at CLS Strategies in Washington, DC where he developed digital strategies for regulatory and public affair campaigns and advised political candidates and parties on three continents.

 In 2012, Josh served as the Pennsylvania Digital Director for President Obama’s re-election campaign.
 He helped mobilize thousands of volunteers and voters through creative online engagement efforts and built one of the largest state social media followings for President Obama in the country.
 Josh has also led digital strategy for elected officials and organizations including former U.S. Senator Russ Feingold and Progressives United.

 Josh lives with his wife Anna in Park Slope, Brooklyn.